 Specialist recruitment agencies, such as Hays Building Services, also handle vacancies and short-term contract opportunities.

-As a building services engineer, you can work towards becoming professionally registered with the Engineering Council.
-To do so, you must be a member of a licensed institution, in this case the CIBSE.
+You can work towards becoming a professionally registered building services engineer with the Engineering Council.
+To do so, you must be a member of a licensed institution, in this case CIBSE.

-Technology and processes in building services engineering are developing all the time so it is important to stay up to date with this.
-There are many short courses, conferences and workshops available to help.
-Professional bodies, such as CIBSE, and trade associations, such as the Association for Consultancy and Engineering (ACE) provide opportunities in areas such as:
+It's important to keep up with changes in technology and processes in building services engineering, as these are developing all the time.
+There are many helpful short courses, conferences and workshops available.
+Professional bodies, such as CIBSE, and trade associations, such as the Association for Consultancy and Engineering (ACE), provide opportunities in areas including:

 - UK/EU health and safety regulations.

-CIBSE also has the Young Engineer Network (YEN), which consists of regional centres that provide a forum and support network for engineers new to the profession.
+CIBSE also has the Young Engineers Network (YEN), which consists of regional centres that provide a forum and support network for engineers new to the profession.

-Progression routes within the industry are fairly clear cut.
+Progression routes within the industry are usually straightforward.
 When working for client/end-users or contractors, career progression is usually from engineer to manager.

-In consultancy, usually more in companies rather than partnerships, career progression is typically as follows:
+In consultancy, usually more in companies rather than partnerships, career progression typically follows the pattern of:

-It is important to be strategic at an early stage when choosing the type of qualification to take and the areas in which to gain practical experience, as they may lead on to your specialist area.
-Building services degrees with a general focus provide a useful overview of the whole sector, while other types of degree, e.g. mechanical or electrical engineering, allow the development of more specialised skills.
+It's important to be strategic at an early stage when choosing the type of qualification to take and the areas in which to gain practical experience, as they may lead on to your specialist area.
+Building services degrees with a general focus provide a useful overview of the whole sector, while other types of degree, such as mechanical or electrical engineering, allow the development of more specialised skills.

-Promotion is dependent upon gaining professional qualifications and appropriate experience, so it is advisable to gain relevant qualifications and become a member of the appropriate professional body as early as possible.
+Promotion is dependent upon gaining professional qualifications and appropriate experience, so it's advisable to gain relevant qualifications and become a member of the appropriate professional body as early as possible.
 Chartered and incorporated engineer status is recognised in the UK and overseas.